 The school office must maintain a file on every volunteer at BSCS.
 The file includes confirmation each volunteer has met the requirements of the Office of Child Protection Services.
 You must have completed these essential elements before volunteering.
+All volunteers should contact the Safe Environment Coordinator, Maryann Testa, at mtesta@scbss.org for information.

-- Volunteers must complete Safe Haven Training and provide the school office with a copy of the certificate verifying completion. - Volunteers must complete paperwork to have a background screening done through the Diocese of Charleston.
+- Volunteers must complete Virtus training. - Volunteers must provide information to have a background screening done through the Diocese of Charleston.
 The volunteer must provide his/her Social Security number and have a South Carolina residence to be screened. - Volunteers must sign to acknowledge reading and to abide by the elements included in the updated policy, "Concerning Protection of Minors and Vulnerable Adults from Sexual Abuse by Church Personnel (2022)".
-This handbook is available at the school office as well as online at the Diocese of Charleston website (www.catholic-doc.org, Office of Child Protection Services link). - Volunteers must sign that they agree to abide by the updated Code of Conduct (2022). - Volunteers must sign that they agree to the Diocesan Confidentiality Agreement. - All volunteer forms may be found on the website.
+This handbook is available at the school office as well as online at the Diocese of Charleston website (www.catholic-doc.org, Office of Child Protection Services link). - Volunteers must sign that they agree to abide by the updated Code of Conduct (2022). - Volunteers must sign that they agree to the Diocesan Confidentiality Agreement. - Volunteers seeking driver approval must submit a copy of their driver's license and insurance declarations page.